rhhaynes/rhhaynes.github.io/_posts/2018-07-08-creating_javascript_model_objects.markdown

 ---
 layout: post
 title:      "Creating JavaScript Model Objects"
-date:       2018-07-08 19:20:55 +0000
+date:       2018-07-08 15:20:56 -0400
 permalink:  creating_javascript_model_objects
 ---

-Given the requirement for utilizing JavaScript (JS) Model Objects in the rails app with a jQuery front end, I've decided to dedicate this blog post to reviewing the basics of objects and specifically how they're created.
-In short, JS objects are standalone entities containing a collection of properties, i.e., name (*key*) / value associations.
-The properties represent characteristics of the object and can be thought of as standard JS variables that are attached to the object.
+Given the requirement for utilizing JavaScript (JS) Model Objects in the rails app with a jQuery front end, I've decided to dedicate this post to reviewing the basics of objects and specifically how they're created.
+In short, JS objects are standalone entities containing a collection of properties, i.e., key (property name) / value associations.
+The properties represent characteristics of the object and can be thought of as standard JS variables attached to the object.
 If the property happens to be a function, it is referred to as a *method*.
 Thus methods are simply functions that are associated with the object.
-Method or not, all object properties are accessed via the dot-notation as shown below.
+All object properties including methods are accessed via the dot-notation as shown below.
 Lastly it should be noted that all unassigned properties of the object are *undefined*.
 ```javascript
 object.property
 ```